bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 authors:
   - Caroline Odden
 ---
 I have worked with React Native for some years now, and have encountered one or two things that got me thinking “*huh, so that’s how it is*”.
-At my current project, we have developed an application that is 100 % developed in React Native.
-Therefore I have chosen some facts, or quirks if you want, that I think are funny (or and a little bit frustrating) to present to you for this first article of react.christmas 2020.
+At my current project, we have developed an application that is developed in React Native.
+Therefore I have chosen some things that I think are interesting (or a little bit frustrating) to present to you for this first article of react.christmas 2020.

 ## Five years and still version 0.63

 React Native was released five years ago, in 2015, as a stable release.
 Today it is widely used in production by lots of both small and big companies, like [](https://wiredelta.com/10-most-popular-react-native-apps-of-2020/)[Facebook, Discord and Tesla](https://reactnative.dev/showcase).
 With over almost 10,000 pull requests, and nearly 20,000 closed issues on [Github](https://github.com/facebook/react-native), it has still not reached a major version following the [semver](https://semver.org/) convention.
 Per December 1st 2020, React Native is on version 0.63.3.

-According to [Semantic Versioning](https://semver.org/), you should bump the major version *“when you make incompatible API changes”*.
-And trust me, there have been some breaking changes…

 There have been some questions about when they will start using major version numbers, and they said earlier that they may bump to [version 1.0.0 when a milestone](https://www.facebook.com/groups/reactnativeoss/permalink/1604716516491643/) is reached, but this has yet to be done.
 Maybe they will do like React, which went [from version 0.14 to 15.0](https://reactjs.org/blog/2016/04/07/react-v15.html), which is quite a leap! [](https://reactjs.org/blog/2016/04/07/react-v15.html)